bigchaindb/dashboard/README.md

 ## How to deploy

 1. Clone this repository
-2. Navigate to bdb-dashboard folder with: `cd dashboard/src/app/`
+2. Navigate to app folder with: `cd dashboard/app/`
 3. Install node modules: `npm install`
 4. Modify the `bigchaindb.config.json` & `ui-mapper.config.json` as per the requirement
 5. Run the dev server using `npm start` and open the browser on `localhost:3000`